Free South Dakota Arrests, Criminal Records & Probation Search

 Source: State of South Dakota, Department of Corrections29

-The motion for expungement instruction sheet can be found here and will be used for all the other petitions for expunction barring the one pertaining to the Governor.
 The applicant shall make payment to the clerk of courts in the county where the motion is filed pursuant to SDCL § 23A-3-28, a fee equal to the filing fee for a civil action—this costs $70.16 This fee can be waived if there is a demonstrated financial hardship.

 A screenshot providing information on the national averages of jail, prison, and community corrections system of South Dakota by 2020.